mIRC-Scripters/mirckb/docs/source/commands/load.rst

     * - <filename>
       - The script file to load

 .. note:: In the absence of a path, assumes the file is located in $mircdir.
-Paths not beginning with drive letter or \ are relative to the location of $mircdir.
+Paths not beginning with drive letter or \ are relative to the location of $mircdir.<br />

 .. note:: You can have samefilename.mrc and scripts\samefilename.mrc loaded at the same time.
 Do NOT load any script located in the downloads folder where someone can resume-send a script file on top of the file you have already loaded.

-.. note:: Default aliases file is aliases.ini and default popups file is popups.ini containing all 5 types of popups.
+.. note:: default aliases file is aliases.ini and default popups file is popups.ini containing all 5 types of popups.
 Default setup has both filenames in scripts\ subfolder from $mircdir.

 Example
 -------

-load three remote script files:
+Load three remote script files.

 .. code:: text

     alias load_remote {
     load -rs foo.mrc
     load -rs bar.mrc
     load -rs baz.mrc
     }

 Loads script file into the 2nd position of the 'view' menu in Alt+R editor.
 If it's already loaded, moves the file to that position.
-If contains ON LOAD or ON START event handler, this triggers the Initialization Warning and/or performs the event handler:
+If contains ON LOAD or ON START event handler, this triggers the Initialization Warning and/or performs the event handler.

 .. code:: text